 Title: IN QUARTA PERSONA

-Photographer(s): Martin Errichiello and Filippo Menichetti
+Photographer(s): Martin Errichiello, Filippo Menichetti

 Writer(s): Vittorio Iervese, Marcello Anselmo